 - No charging on the plane!
 Of all the vaporizer mishaps that have been in the news, the majority of them had to do with charging.
 As an extra precaution, the Department of Transportation has banned the charging of e-cigarettes in the air.

 - No vaping in the bathroom.
 Your airline may or may not care if you take a puff in the terminal, but once you’re on board, there is absolutely no vaping allowed.
 This is another Department of Transportation rule that’s here to stay.

 - Empty your tank.
 Remember what we said earlier about breaking down your vape before you go through security?
 Well, it’s also a good idea to have your tank completely empty before you take off.
 Pressurization of the cabin will have a nasty effect on those O-rings and may cause your vape to begin leaking.
 You definitely don’t want e-juice running freely into your bags or your pockets.

 - Be respectful.
 Not everybody is on board with vaping yet, and many non-smokers especially don’t love your vapor cloud any more than they love cigarette smoke.
 Tensions are running high at airports these days and it seems like the TSA is willing to boot anybody off a flight at the first sign of trouble.
 Stay on the safe side and just wait to vape until you know you’re in the clear.

-Recommended Travel Accessories for Traveling with Your Vape
+Can You Bring Vapes Through TSA?
+More Recommended Travel Tips & Accessories for Traveling with Your Vape